Ignia/Style-Guide/SQL-Based Languages/README.md

 ## Identifiers
 - Tables, views, and stored procedures should begin with a brief, `lowercase` namespace followed by an underscore to separate related objects (e.g., `account_Users`)
 - Table and view names should be represented by pluralized `PascalCase` noun phrases representing the entity type (e.g., `account_Logins`, `content_Articles`)
+- Views should be prefixed by `vw_` to clearly indicate that they are not writable (e.g., `vw_account_Logins`)
 - Stored procedures should be named using a verb (e.g., `set`, `get`, `delete`) followed by a noun representing the entity type (e.g., `account_setUser`, `account_getLogins`, `content_deleteArticle`)
+- Stored procedures should *not* be prefixed with `sp_`; this is reserved for system stored procedures, and influences database search order
+- While permitted, object identifiers should not include periods, as this requires quoted identifiers to distinguish from SQL's object notation

 ### Columns
 - Column names should be `PascalCase` and will typically be composed of singular nouns or noun phrases (e.g., `FirstName`, `Email`)